jeremy-penn/Orbital_Mechanics/README.md

 calculates the Stumpff functions

 # trajectory
-calculates and plots the trajectory of a satellite orbiting Earth
+calculates the trajectory of a satellite orbiting Earth

 # UniversalLagrange
 calculates the f and g functions for the universal variable method